Ergodicity in Stationary Graph Processes: A Weak Law of Large Numbers: Optimal Mean Estimation with Graph Filters

 \begin{theorem} Let $\bbx$ be a WSS graph signal on a $N$-node graph $\ccalG$ described by a normal graph shift operator $\bbS = \bbV \bbLambda \bbV^{\Hr}$.
 Let $\lambda_{1}$ be the largest positive eigenvalue such that $\lambda_{n} \ne \lambda_{1}$, $|\lambda_{n}| \le \lambda_{1}$ for all $n=2,\ldots,N$.
 Let $\{h_{\ell}\}_{\ell=0}^{N-1}$ be a set of $N$ filter taps and $\{\tdh_{n}\}_{n=1}^{N}$ the frequency coefficients of the filter.
 Then, the filter that minimizes the MSE \eqref{eqn_MSE} is given by

-and any $\tdh_{1} \ne 0$. \end{theorem} \begin{proof} Start by taking the derivative of \eqref{eqn_MSE} with respect to each frequency coefficient and set it to zero

-Note that by setting $\tdh_{1} \ne 0$ and $\tdh_{n}=0$ for all $n=2,\ldots,N$ both necessary and sufficient conditions are satisfied, and thus, these are the optimal frequency coefficients of the filter. \end{proof} Thm.~\ref{thm_optimal_MSE} is in agreement with intuition: the optimal design is the one that lets the mean frequency component unfiltered while suppressing the rest of the frequencies (i.e. an ideal low-pass graph filter), yielding an output that contains only the desired value.
+and any $\tdh_{1} \ne 0$. \end{theorem} \begin{proof} See appendix. \end{proof} Thm.~\ref{thm_optimal_MSE} is in agreement with intuition: the optimal design is the one that lets the mean frequency component unfiltered while suppressing the rest of the frequencies (i.e. an ideal low-pass graph filter), yielding an output that contains only the desired value.

 Interestingly enough, a similar solution also minimizes the volume of the ellipsoid given by the covariance matrix subject to an energy constraint.

 \begin{theorem} Under the conditions of Thm.~\ref{thm_optimal_MSE}, the frequency coefficients of the filter taps that solve